Apr. 30-May 6 2015

 RAIN RUINED THE WHOLE TRIP!!!
-This is probably US 70 near Boswell, OK.
+This is probably US 70 near Boswell, Okla.

-US 271 crosses the Kiamichi River near Antlers, OK.
+US 271 crosses the Kiamichi River near Antlers, Okla.
 Antlers, Antlers, reindeer motion, nyeh!

 Right past that bridge, US 271 rounds this curve, while an unpaved road is ahead.